Tell your Member of Parliament to respect our end-of-life rights:

 The lack of access to advance requests is a critical gap in our country’s assisted dying legislation — and must be corrected.

-With your help, we’re calling on decision-makers to respect all Canadians’ end-of-life rights by supporting advance requests for assisted dying.
+With your help, we’re calling on decision-makers to respect all peoples’ end-of-life rights by supporting advance requests for assisted dying.

 The time to act is now